 Think about the right words and craft your texts.
 Then, you can schedule your posts depending on how long your campaign is going to take.

-Keep in mind the fact that your content needs to correspond to your brand’s mission and values.
+Keep in mind the fact that your content needs to align with your brand’s mission and values.

-Another important thing is to not post the same content on every social media platform.
-Edit your texts and accustom the images and videos to the appropriate sizes for every social channel.
+Another important thing is to not post the same content on every social media platform, as repurposed content is not always so well received.
+Tailor your texts and match the images and videos to the appropriate sizes for every social channel.

 This way, you will see if your strategy worked.
 The most important social media metrics you have to look at are engagement, reach, impressions, followers’ growth, gained followers and video views.